solid/process/notifications-panel-charter.md

 ## Licensing

-The panel will use the MIT license for all its deliverables.
+The panel will use the MIT license or a suitable W3C License for its deliverables.

 ## Patent Policy